webmastersmith/notes/Kubernetes/Kubernetes_yaml.md

     server: 172.17.0.2
 ```

-## PersistentVolumeClaim //works with the storage class api
+## PersistentVolumeClaim // works with the storage class api

 - <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims>
 - They are namespaced